63Klabs/atlantis-tutorials/tutorials/01-basic-api-gateway-with-lambda-written-in-python/README.md

 - pre_build
 - build
 - post_build
-- finally

 Each phase is optional.
-You can use as many or as few as you need and you can assign commands as you see fit.
-Do not worry too much about whether a command should be in the `pre_build` or `build` phase, only the logical placement for sequence and organization required for your application.
-You should follow a standard practice set by yourself, or your organization, to ensure future maintainability by you or other developers.

 If the `install` or `pre_build` phase fails, subsequent phases are skipped.
 However, if `build` fails, the `post_build` is still attempted.
 Knowing this will assist in determining where to place your commands.
 For a flow chart see: [Build phase transitions](https://docs.aws.amazon.com/codebuild/latest/userguide/view-build-details-phases.html).

-Each phase can contain a list of commands, and a finally step can be specified for each phase to ensure certain commands always run, even if other commands within that phase fail.
+Each phase can contain a list of `commands`, and a `finally` step can be specified for each phase to ensure certain commands always run, even if other commands within that phase fail.
 This phased approach provides granular control over the build process in AWS CodeBuild.

 ### Install